“We’re just planning our next two-month-long trip!” I said excitedly in a small talk conversation with a lady I just met.

 We agree that being born in a place, maybe living your childhood somewhere can be part of who you are.
 But really, why do you care so much to put labels on people?
 The more we travel, the more we feel where people come from doesn’t really matter.

-We prefer to be proud with what we’ve achieved rather than with our origins and homeland (things that don’t depend on us or we can influence anyhow).
-Borders are imaginary concept and we all know what for and whom the serve.
+We prefer to be proud of what we’ve achieved rather than with our origins and homeland (things that don’t depend on us or we can influence anyhow).
+Borders are an imaginary concept and we all know what for and whom they serve.

 So, in terms of geography and politics, we travel on Bulgarian passports.
 Nace has Macedonian passport, too.
 We consider ourselves citizens of planet Earth and if you ask us where we come from, we’ll most probably tell you our previous location. 🌏

 It is very simple: we don’t have a TV set at home, so we are bored!
 Once we were so bored that we decided to travel.
 Can you imagine that?